 Max Kade House, officially known as Deutsches Haus or German House, is a Program House on the Oberlin College campus for students interested in learning and speaking German.
 This residence hall is closely connected with the Department of German Studies and other related programs.

-We encourage German language majors to live in Max Kade House, where German is spoken regularly and where they can plan and participate in extracurricular activities related to German language, culture, and customs.
+We encourage German majors to live in Max Kade House, where German is spoken regularly and where they can plan and participate in extracurricular activities related to German language, culture, and customs.
 You can enhance your studies, practice your language skills, and increase your cultural knowledge through the varied academic and cultural offerings.
 These programs often include lectures, concerts, receptions, games.
 Most activities are open to the campus and larger Oberlin community.

 How is German House different from other spaces?